COBI Tiger VI PzKpfw AUSF E Set (COBI 2538)

 The COBI Tiger 1 PzKpfw AUSF E Set features 800 highly detailed brick parts and colorful, easy to read detailed instructions.
 The COBI Tiger 1 PzKpfw AUSF E parts all work perfectly with LEGO and you will be impressed with LEGO quality of COBI sets.
 COBI Sets differ in that they offer many more pieces and the majority of the parts are unique to COBI.
 You can learn more about the similarities and differences between COBI and LEGO here.

-The new COBI Tiger VI AUSF E Set includes 2 figures that at this time are believed to be torso up, and all the markings are pad printed so stickers are not necessary.
+The new COBI Tiger VI AUSF E Set includes 1 figure and all the markings are pad printed so stickers are not necessary.

 Both adults and military brick collectors will get hours of enjoyment from this COBI Tiger 1 PzKpfw AUSF E set.
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.